academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 == Changelog ==

+= Version 1.3.4 =
+* Updated URL and instructions for the Google webfonts console (to get an API key).

 = Version 1.3.3 =
-* New fontsin fallback  list: Alegreya Sans, Alegreya Sans SC, Exo 2, Kantumruy, Kdam Thmor plus "normal" weight for Sniglet.
+* New fonts in fallback list: Alegreya Sans, Alegreya Sans SC, Exo 2, Kantumruy, Kdam Thmor plus "normal" weight for Sniglet.

 = Version 1.3.2 =
 * An official release of 1.3.1 with some minor text amendments.